Step Five: After You're Hired

 As you move further along in the interview process and get close to finding a position, you should make sure you have taken care of the following so that your first days as a new teacher are as smooth as possible.
 Use our New Teacher Checklist to guide your process.

 All teachers working in New York City public schools must be certified by the New York State Education Department.
 Confirm that you have applied for a valid teaching certificate and submitted all required documentation so you can begin work.

 Fingerprinting and Background Check

 To keep our school communities safe, we require all employees to be fingerprinted and undergo a background check before beginning work.
-The cost of fingerprinting is $115, which can be deducted from your first paycheck.
-Before you begin working, your fingerprints must be cleared by the state and federal government, as well as our Office of Personnel Investigations.
+The cost of fingerprinting is $130, which is payable by check, money order, credit card, or deduction from your first paycheck.
+(Cash is not accepted) Before you begin working, your fingerprints must be cleared by the state and federal government, as well as our Office of Personnel Investigations.

 Salary Steps and Differentials and Direct Deposit

 We use the “Work Experience” section of your employment application to preliminarily determine if you have relevant experience that will place you on a higher salary step.
 Make sure this information is up to date before you receive an offer from a school in order to receive the appropriate salary at the beginning of the school year.
 You can log on and edit this part of application until the day you receive an offer from a principal.
 After you are hired by a principal, you must validate your information through the online salary step application, even if you are not claiming prior experience.

 New employees must apply for salary differentials through a separate application system.

 If you would like your pay to be deposited directly in your bank account, new employees should complete an Electronic Fund Transfer Application form and send it to the address on the form.
 If you would like to wait to enroll in direct deposit until after you receive your first paycheck, you can apply online.